“The gene therapy is a method used to treat genetic disorders by introducing or removing a gene using gene transfer vectors.

 Consequently, the change made in the DNA of these cells can pass it to the next generations.
-As we are playing live embryo here, some scientists believe that it is unethical.
+As we are playing with live embryo here, some scientists believe that it is unethical.
 Germline gene therapy is prohibited worldwide.

 However, the comprehensive overview of the method is like this:

-The modified germ cells are used for in vitro fertilization and other artificial reproductive techniques.
+The modified germ cells are used for in vitro fertilization and other artificial assistive reproductive techniques.
 However, direct injection of a transgene into the embryo is preferred more.
 The mechanism of germline gene therapy is shown in the figure below,